Rocky IV: Director's cut

 In August 2020, Stallone announced that a director's cut edition of the film would be released to commemorate the film's 35th anniversary.
-Ongoing editing ultimately pushed the release date, with Stallone finishing his editing sometime in January 2021.
-In all, approximately 38 minutes of previously unreleased footage consisting of both new scenes and alternate takes was added to the film, including significant extensions of both fight scenes and the Apollo Creed funeral scene, in addition to a lengthier recap of Rocky III at the beginning of the film.
-Conversely, a significant amount of original footage was removed or replaced, as the director's cut runs 93 minutes compared to the original cut's 91 minutes.
+Approximately 38 minutes of previously unreleased footage consisting of both new scenes and alternate takes was added to the film, including significant extensions of both fight scenes and the Apollo Creed funeral scene, in addition to a lengthier recap of Rocky III at the beginning of the film.
+A significant amount of original footage was removed or replaced to make way for these additions, as the director's cut runs 93 minutes compared to the original cut's 91 minutes.

 One major cut was that of the scenes featuring Paulie's robot.
 "The robot is going to the junkyard forever, no more robot," Stallone commented.
 Robert Doornick, founder of International Robotics and the voice of the robot, commented that Stallone cut all of the robot scenes in the director's cut to save money on royalty fees that were given to Doornick in the original cut.
-Scenes with Brigitte Nielsen playing Ludmilla, Ivan Drago's wife, were also substantially diminished, particularly the scenes where she spoke for her husband at press conferences and her encounter with Apollo Creed's wife in Las Vegas just before the tragic fight between Creed and Drago.
-Nielsen and Stallone were married in 1985, shortly after the film's premiere, and divorced in 1987, which perhaps explains Stallone's decision to now reduce the role of his ex-wife in the film.
-In contrast, additional minor scenes featuring Adrian and Drago's manager Nicolai were added to the film.
+Scenes with Brigitte Nielsen playing Ludmilla, Ivan Drago's wife, were also substantially diminished, particularly the scenes where she spoke for her husband at press conferences and her encounter with Mary Anne Creed in Las Vegas just before the tragic fight between Creed and Drago.

-Other scenes from the 1985 version removed in the new cut include Balboa celebrating his wedding anniversary with Adrian and the Soviet regime leaders applauding Rocky for his speech after winning the final fight.
-The director's cut also features the addition of some of Bill Conti's themes from the previous films onto the soundtrack, and the toning down of sound effects, particularly the exaggerated punching sounds heard in the original cut.
-The new cut is also presented in a new aspect ratio of 2.39:1 compared to the original's 1.85:1.
+Other scenes from the 1985 version removed in the new cut include Rocky celebrating his wedding anniversary with Adrian Pennino Balboa (Talia Shire) and the Soviet regime leaders "Mikhail Gorbachev" applauding Rocky for his speech after winning the final fight, with them instead leaving the room, as well as the scene which Rocky says "Merry Christmas" at the end of the speech was diminished.
+The director's cut also features the addition of some of Bill Conti's musical themes from the previous films onto the soundtrack, and the toning down of sound effects, particularly the exaggerated punching sounds heard in the original cut.
+The new cut is also presented in an aspect ratio of 2.39:1 compared to the original's 1.85:1.

-The cut missed its original November 27, 2020, release, though by February 2021 Stallone publicly stated that he was "putting the finishing touches" on the project.
-On April 6, 2021, he announced a completion of the cut.
-The director's cut, titled Rocky IV: Rocky vs. Drago - The Ultimate Director's Cut, had a one-night theatrical release on November 11, 2021, it was then released in digital formats the following day.
+The director's cut, titled Rocky IV: Rocky vs. Drago – The Ultimate Director's Cut, had a one-night theatrical release on November 11, 2021, and was released in digital formats the following day.
+Unlike the original cut, the director's cut was distributed through United Artists Releasing.
 A "making of" video was released on YouTube a week prior to the director's cut release.

+It was distributed theatrically by Fathom Events on November 5 and 9, 2025, for its 40th anniversary.